-Best EKG Tech Schools in Indiana
+Best EKG Technician Schools in Indiana

 If you want to become an Electrocardiograph (EKG) technician in Indiana, the first step is finding the right training program.
 Most employers expect you to have formal training and a recognized certification.
 The good news is, Indiana has several quality trade schools and community colleges that offer EKG technician courses.

-How to Become an EKG Tech in Indiana
+How to become an EKG tech in Indiana

 In Indiana, there is no statewide license required for EKG technicians.
 However, most healthcare employers prefer or require certification through a nationally recognized body like the National Healthcareer Association (NHA) or the American Society of Phlebotomy Technicians (ASPT).